jakobnissen/jakobnissen.github.io/posts/badjulia.md

 231316
 ```

 Yep, 231 MB memory consumption for a hello-world script.
 Julia's runtime is _enormous_ - these megabytes are not just used by Julias compiler, it apparently pre-allocates BLAS buffers, just in case the user wants to multiply matrices in their hello-world script, you know.
-Forget the latency, a background consumption of 231 MB completely excludes usign Julia for anything but application-level programs running on a PC or a compute cluster.
+Forget the latency, a background consumption of 231 MB completely excludes using Julia for anything but application-level programs running on a PC or a compute cluster.
 For anything else, be it mobile, embedded, daemon processes, etc, you'll need to use something else.

 In fact, even for desktop-level applications, wasting 200+ MB on the Julia runtime is barely acceptable.
 Think of all the hate Electron gets for wasting resources. _Every_ Julia program is as bad as Electron in this regard.
 A command-line calculator written in Julia consumes more resources than the video game Warcraft III.